 They are inexpensive (we bought them on ebay,) interchangeable between people, durable, and useful for more than one purpose.
 The downsides – they kind of suck to see through.
 Not horribly, but they do distort your depth perception and cloud your vision.
 Also…the deer fly will never leave you.
 They will continue to buzz and annoy.
 They will land on your hat.
 They may still go for your shoulders and torso.

 But they won’t be able to bite your head and neck.
 That’s worthwhile.

 In the same family, we use these net bags a lot.
-We got these for around a dollar a piece and they are our favorite head nets.
+They are inexpensive and they’re our favorite head nets.
 We use them while tending the bees often – because they can be carried anywhere (in your pocket, in the car, in your bee suit) and pop over a baseball cap in seconds.
 We seem to always be wearing a baseball hat, so this is very quick fix.

 Visibility and the continual buzzing will be the same.
 But ease of use (and SUPER LOW COST) make these our go-to net.
-We buy these on ebay.
+You can find these online.

 THE FREE WAY TO KEEP DEER FLIES FROM ATTACKING YOU!

 We use a combination of all of the above tactics, but have also been experimenting with the traditional way to keep deer flies from biting.
 It’s easy, it’s free, and it actually works.